ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 Note that the predictive variable is indirectly defined as the target variable in the predictive period.

+There are additional parameters, separate to the inputs, that the user must populate.
+These are:
+* Periodicity to inform the method of the appropriate time lags for growth ratio calculations (see 7.1) and for weighted imputation (7.3.3)
+* Whether zeros will be included when finding valid matched pairs (section 6)
+* Whether trimming of growth ratios will take place and if so, what percent of the classes will be trimmed (section 6.1.3)

 ### 5.2 Output Records

 Output records shall always contain the following fields with the following types: